konecnyjakub/cache/README.md

 ### PSRs

 This package implements both PSR-6 and PSR-16.
-Usage with PSR-16 is described below, all engines and their features have a PSR-6 counterpart in namespace Konecnyjakub\Cache\Pools.
+Usage with PSR-16 is described below, all engines and their features have a PSR-6 counterpart with suffix Pool in namespace Konecnyjakub\Cache\Pools (e.g. for Konecnyjakub\Cache\Simple\MemoryCache there is a PSR-6 equivalent Konecnyjakub\Cache\Pools\MemoryCachePool).

 ### Available engines